international-rural-school-report-v2/backend/README.md

 ### /issues/:id PUT

-Requires `authorization` header w/ JWT.
+Requires an `authorization` header with a JWT or it will reject the request with a `403` HTTP status.
 Expects an object with this format as the request body:
 ```
 {
   "name": "User1",               // optional/string